agama-project/agama/README.md

 browsers the HTTPS is the default protocol so usually it is enough to just type `agama.local`.

-If you run more Agama instances then each will you a different name.
+If you run multiple Agama instances, each one will have a different name.
 The server appends a number to make it unique.
 So the second Agama instance gets the `agama-2.local` hostname.